kalaspuff/stockholm/README.md

 The `stockholm.Money` object has full arithmetic support together with `int`, `float`, `Decimal`, other `Money` objects as well as `string`.
 The `stockholm.Money` object also supports complex string formatting functionality for easy debugging and a clean coding pattern.

+Currencies to monetary amounts can be specified using either currencies built with the `stockholm.Currency` metaclasses or simply by specifying the currency ticker as a string (for example `"SEK"` or `"EUR"`) when creating a new `Money` object.
+Currencies using the `stockholm.Currency` metaclasses can hold additional options, such as default number of decimals in string output.
+Note that the amounts are usually never behind the scenes and uses the same precision and backend as `Decimal` values and can as well be interchangable with such values.

 ### Installation with `pip`
 ```
 $ pip install stockholm